 Learning to cut your children’s hair yourself is an excellent way to save money.
 I’ve been the main barber in our family since before my husband and I ever married.

-According to my husband, one of the first times he ever spotted me on campus, I was giving free trims to male classmates who couldn’t afford professional cuts and were willing to let me practice on them.
+According to my husband, one of the first times he ever spotted me on campus, I was giving free trims to male classmates.
+Those poor guys couldn’t afford professional cuts and were willing to let me practice on them.
+I got lots of practice during my college years.

 I’ve never taken any classes in haircutting.
 Back when I was first learning, there weren’t even any YouTube tutorials to help.
 I learned by trial and error, but steadily improved with practice.